 However, he does not go into previous bioethical issues that have a more fundamental nature, and that we list below:

-- First, that the selection proposed by Savulescu is only possible after preimplantation diagnosis of embryos fertilised in vitro.
+- First, that the selection proposed by Savulescu is only possible after preimplantation diagnosis of embryos fertilized in vitro.
 And this, in itself, presents obvious bioethical controversies, especially when proposed as the only form of procreation, disassociating parenthood from the loving encounter between a man and a woman.

 - Second, that the selection itself implies the “exclusion” of unselected embryos.

-- Third, that if the excluded embryos belong to the human family (an aspect over which Petersen tiptoes), then they have inalienable rights.
-And if something defines the rights of man, it is that they do not depend on the judgement of conscience of others [7:100 and 8:343].
+- Third, if the excluded embryos belong to the human family (an aspect over which Petersen tiptoes), then they have inalienable rights.
+And if something defines the rights of man, it is that they do not depend on the judgment of conscience of others [7:100 and 8:343].
 A right that can be revoked by those for whom it is a source of obligations, does not deserve the name of right [8: 111].